 The Quality Payment Program (QPM) replaced the Sustainable Growth Formula (SGR) in 2015, which determined Medicare payment increases.
 After the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), CMS discontinued SGR, and started The Quality Payment Program(QPM).
-So now, high value, high quality Medicare clinicians are rewarded with payment increases, but their payments are reduced when not meeting performance standards.
+So now, high-value, high-quality Medicare clinicians are rewarded with payment increases, but their payments are reduced when not meeting performance standards.
 So there is absolutely no way out by providing substandard quality.
-The good news is, when reducing readmissions, not only do you avoid costs in penalties, but through the Quality Payment Program, you can increase your revenue as well.
+The good news is when reducing readmissions, not only do you avoid costs in penalties, but through the Quality Payment Program, you can increase your revenue as well.
 There are two ways to do this.
-Under QPM, there is Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (AAPMs).
+Under QPM, there is a Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (AAPMs).

 So what does it all mean?
 The payment adjustment for a year is based on performance two years earlier.
-Currently, depending on performance in 2020, the payment adjustment for 2022 could be a 9% swing either ways.
-So combined with readmissions and MIPS, you are looking at a 12% payment swing either ways in 2022.
+Currently, depending on performance in 2020, the payment adjustment for 2022 could be a 9% swing either way.
+So combined with readmissions and MIPS, you are looking at a 12% payment swing either way in 2022.

 Your physicians must participate in MIPS if they do these 3 things: